 Migraine is a type of recurring headache that involves blood vessels, nerves, and brain chemicals.
 Sensations called auras may come before a migraine.
 Auras can include visual changes or numbness and tingling.
-There are two types of migraines: Migraine occurring with an auraMigraine occurring without an aura
+There are 2 types of migraines: Migraine occurring with an auraMigraine occurring without an aura

 Copyright © Nucleus Medical Media, Inc.

 Migraine headaches can affect a child’s performance in school, relationships with friends and family, and other factors in a child’s life.

 The precise reason that a child is susceptible to migraines is unknown.
 Factors that may play a role include: Genetics and environmental triggersChanges in a nerve that serves as a major pain pathwayImbalance in brain chemicals, like serotonin

 Factors that can trigger a migraine include: Physical exertion or too little physical activityToo much sleep or too little sleepMissing a mealMotion sickness from travelingTirednessOveruse of pain medications